isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``socket-port`` (default 8000) specify an IP address and port to which the HTTP service will be bound.

-For security reasons, Kea should be run as non root user, a port lower than 1024 should be used (e.g. 894) and, on Linux systems, the process should have 'CAP_NET_BIND_SERVICE' capabilities.
+For security reasons, a port lower than 1024 should be used (e.g. 894).

 Since Kea 2.7.5 the ``http-headers`` parameter specifies a list of extra HTTP headers to add to HTTP responses.